kbventures/next-i18next-blog-final/backup.md

 export default Layout;
 ```

-This code is a React component named "Layout" that takes a single prop called "children," which is of type ReactNode.
+This code is a React component named `Layout` that takes a single prop called `children` which is of type ReactNode.
 The component renders a div element with a CSS class for centering content and providing different padding sizes based on the screen size.

 `Hero.tsx`